Types Of Mental Illnesses In Children You Must Know About

 Mental illness in children can manifest in the form of extreme mood swings, aloofness or feelings of sadness.
 Here is how you can identify the telltale signs.

-It is a known fact that some adults can suffer from mental health problems.
-What about children?
+Adults can suffer from mental health problems.
+But what about the children?
 Is it possible for them to have similar issues?
 It might seem rather far-fetched, but it can happen.
 In today’s age, factors such as stress, peer pressure, lack of family ties and dependence on gadgets are taking a toll on the mental health of children.

 According to the World Health Organization (WHO), 10–20 per cent of children and adolescents worldwide are diagnosed with mental disorders.
 Both genetics and environmental factors can play a role in their manifestation.
 It may be difficult for parents to come to terms with their child's mental illness, but their love, care and attention can play a key role in improving a child's mental health.
 If not treated on time, mental illness can negatively impact the life of a child.